A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 - References

-async/awaitis a way to avoid blocking a thread while waiting, not a mechanism that automatically makes everything faster or moves everything to another thread- First separate whether the work is I/O-bound or CPU-bound
+async/awaitis a way of writing code so threads are not blocked while waiting - not a mechanism that automatically speeds everything up or magically moves work to another thread- First determine whether the work is an I/O wait or CPU computation

-- If it is I/O-bound, the basic choice is to await the async API directly
+- For I/O waits, the basic move is to await the async API directly

-- If it is CPU-bound, think about where that computation should run.
-In UI code,
+- For CPU work, think about where that computation should run.

-Task.Runcan help, but in ASP.NET Core request handling, wrapping work inTask.Runand immediately awaiting it is usually not the right move - For multiple independent operations, consider
+Task.Runcan help in UI code, but in ASP.NET Core request processing, wrapping work inTask.Runand immediately awaiting it should generally be avoided - For multiple independent operations, consider

-Task/Task<T>for return types.
-ChooseValueTaskonly after measurement shows a real need ConfigureAwait(false)is powerful in general-purpose library code, but in UI and application-side code, normalawaitis usually the right default- Use
+Task/Task<T>.
+ChooseValueTaskonly after measurement shows the need ConfigureAwait(false)is a strong option in general-purpose library code, but plainawaitis fine in UI and application-side codeasync voidis never used outside event handlers

-In other words, the most important thing around async / await is not to default to:
+In short, the most important thing around async / await is

-- what is this work actually waiting for?
+- What is this operation actually waiting on?

 |---|---|